TIP: To search for a word on this page press CTRL-F (for Mac use CMD-F) and use your browsers search feature.

 Reviewing Official's Statement Example 2020 Updated July, 2019 (PDF: 182 KB, 1 page)

 Career Progression Milestones

-Career Progression Milestones Updated March, 2018 (PDF 108KB, 1 page) - This document provides EHOs a snapshot of milestones an officer should strive to achieve throughout a career.
+Career Progression Milestones Updated April, 2019 (PDF 112KB, 1 page) - This document provides EHOs a snapshot of milestones an officer should strive to achieve throughout a career.

 Tips for a Successful Aide-de-Camp Article – This document provides EHOs with information about this exciting opportunity.
 (Published in the EHO Summer 2016 Newsletter - article is on page 11)

 This is the final guidance for posting to the EHOPAC Listserv.
 This guidance defines what information is appropriate for dissemination via the EHOPAC Listserv in an effort to provide consistent and reliable communication.
 The guidance also contains what uses are not appropriate.
 The implementation date for this document is 11/06/2017.
 EHOPAC Listserv Guidance V 2.1 Updated August, 2019 (PDF: 159 KB, 3 pages)